 The average U.S. household spent $4,942 on groceries and $1,568 on gas, fuel and motor oil in 2020, according to the Bureau of Labor Statistics.
 If a significant amount of your budget goes toward these two categories, the Blue Cash Preferred Card from American Express is worth considering.

-The card offers 6% cash back on the first $6,000 spent at U.S. supermarkets each year (then 1%), plus 6% back on select U.S. streaming services, 3% back on transit and at U.S. gas stations, 3% Cash Back on transit (including taxis/rideshare, parking, tolls, trains, buses and more), and 1% back on everything else.
+The card offers 6% cash back on the first $6,000 spent at U.S. supermarkets each year (then 1%), plus 6% back on select U.S. streaming services, 3% back at U.S. gas stations, 3% Cash Back on transit (including taxis/rideshare, parking, tolls, trains, buses and more), and 1% back on everything else.
 Terms apply to American Express benefits and offers.
 Visit americanexpress.com to learn more.
 Cash Back is received in the form of Reward Dollars that can be redeemed as a statement credit or at Amazon.com checkout.

-The main drawback to the card is its $95 annual fee (see rates and fees), but you do get a $0 introductory annual fee for the first year.
+The main drawback to the card is its $95 annual fee, but you get a $0 intro annual fee for the first year (see rates and fees).
 Also, you can only redeem your rewards in the form of a statement credit or gift cards — many other cash-back cards also allow you to choose direct deposit or even a paper check.

 If you spend a lot on groceries and gas, though, the card’s annual fee can be easy to stomach.